vastgroup/vast-tools/README.md

 ### Strand-specific RNAseq data

-VAST-TOOLs recognizes automatically if RNAseq data are strand-specific and will align them strand-specifically to the transcriptome.
+VAST-TOOLS recognizes automatically if RNAseq data are strand-specific and will align them strand-specifically.
 Strand-unspecific RNAseq data will be aligned strand-unspecifically.
-Though samples with strand-specific and strand-unspecific RNAseq data can be merged into a new sample with ``vast-tools merge``, it is not recommended to do so: In this case, the mappability correction will be applied in strand-unspecific mode, potentially biasing estimated PSI/PIR values.
+Several samples with strand-specific/strand-unspecific RNAseq data can be merged into a new strand-specific/strand-unspecific sample with ``vast-tools merge``.
+Though it is also possible to merge samples with strand-specific *and* strand-unspecific RNAseq data *into one new sample*, it is not recommended to do so, as in this case the mappability correction will be applied in strand-unspecific mode which may introduce a bias to the final PSI/PIR values.
 It is possible to combine samples with strand-specific and strand-unspecific RNAseq data into a final output table with ``vast-tools merge``.

 ### Alignment